 Visit Fuerte San Felipe del Morro (aka El Morro)

-Objectively, some of the coolest, most unique parts of Old San Juan are the old Spanish fort.
-The history of El Morro is fascinating, but its truly a gorgeous place to visit as well.
-Whether you’re there with your family flying kites on the lawn or wandering through the fort’s walls, it’s a very, very cool place.
-Every article “what to do Old San Juan” article will recommend this national monument, and for good reason.
+Objectively, some of the coolest, most unique parts of Old San Juan is the old Spanish fort.
+The history of El Morro is fascinating, and it’s truly a gorgeous place to visit as well.
+Whether you’re there with your family flying kites on the lawn or wandering through the fort’s walls, it’s a very, very cool place to explore.
+Every “what to do Old San Juan” article or Old San Juan itinerary will recommend this national monument, and for good reason.

 Go to Castillo de San Cristóbal (aka Fort San Cristóbal)

 Another gorgeous relic of the interesting Spanish history of Puerto Rico is Fort San Cristóbal.
-There is so much to see and wander around here as well, that I’d highly recommend continuing your walking tour around Old San Juan to see it.
+There is so much to see and wander around here as well, that I’d highly recommend continuing your walking tour around town to see it, as in my opinion it’s one of the best things to do in Old San Juan, Puerto Rico.

 Walk the City Walls